-Unbilled revenue in the amount of CZK 405,000 thousand was recognised in other operating income in 2021 to reflect insurance benefits relating to the accident at PREOL, a.s.; the accident at the extractor happened in July 2021.
-As a result of this event, the entire rapeseed extraction and pressing unit was shut down.
-The accrual includes insurance benefits covering the property damage and losses from the limitation of operations in 2021.
+Unbilled revenue in the amount of CZK 338,371 thousand and CZK 405,000 thousand was recognised in other operating income in 2022 and 2021 respectively to reflect insurance benefits relating to the accident at PREOL, a.s.
+The accrual included insurance benefits covering the property damage and losses from the limitation of operations.